 METHODS

 A retrospective review of the University of Essen’s transplant database was performed with collection of baseline patient characteristics, transplant-related data, and short-term outcomes.
 Comparisons of these data were made with Shapiro-Wilk, Mann-Whitney U, Chi-squared and Bonferroni tests applied where appropriate.
-A P alue of < 0.05 was accepted as statistically significant.
+A P value of < 0.05 was accepted as statistically significant.

 RESULTS